cjlaserna/creaticat/README.md

 The final version of the project and its code is called CreatiCat 2.7

-A few of the commands are listed below:
+The commands are listed below:

 .setPrefix <prefix> - Change the prefix for using the bot